Lesson AWF-5

 Lesson goals

-Read and understand texts on climate change, study new vocabulary and participle grammar as well as practice discussing their impact on the future using your writing and grammar skills.
+Read and understand texts about social media and climate change, study new vocabulary and participle grammar as well as practice discussing their impact on the future using your new writing and grammar skills.

 Lesson activities